Active ingredient

 Warnings and precautions

-Talk to your doctor, pharmacist or nurse before taking Valaciclovir if:
+Talk to your doctor or pharmacist before taking Valaciclovir if:

 If you are not sure if the above apply to you, talk to your doctor or pharmacist before taking Valaciclovir.